2023-Fall-UAF-CS371/-2023-Fall-UAF-CS371.github.io/course/outcomes.md

     - personal ethics
     - professional ethics

-* List reasons why studying ethics is important for technologists
+* List reasons why studying ethics is important for computer scientists

-## Chapter 2
+## Unit 2
 ### Ethical frameworks

 * Explain why multiple ethical frameworks have developed for understanding the world instead of one unified theory